-Purpose: To prevent actual or apparent favoritism, bias, coercion, exploitation, conflicts of interest and other problems arising from romantic or sexual relationships (a) between Lesley students and Lesley employees and (b) between members of the Lesley University community who are in supervisory relationships.
+Purpose: To prevent actual or apparent favoritism, bias, coercion, exploitation, conflicts of interest and other problems arising from romantic or sexual relationships (a) between Lesley students and Lesley

 Scope: Lesley University Community

 Policy Statement: Because of the inherent risk of impropriety or harm, Lesley University prohibits romantic or sexual relationships between students and employees (including faculty).
 This includes relationships that occur when the University is not in session or the employee or student is on leave.
 Examples include, but are not limited to, relationships between: